Pharmacy Program

 Students who hold a four-year bachelor degree in a health or STEM field on or before May 2024 are eligible to apply for admission to NDSU’s PharmD program through this pathway.
 This pathway applies your previously earned credits towards meeting the pre-pharmacy course requirements.
 Your NDSU advisor works with you to identify any coursework that still may be needed prior to applying to the program.

-Option 4: Pharmacy Technician Pathway
+Pharmacy Technician Options

 Differential Tuition

-Students in the pharmacy professional program (i.e, the final five years of study for students on the early admission path, and the final four years for students on the traditional admission path) are assessed a different tuition rate.
+Students in the pharmacy professional program (i.e, the final five years of study for students on the early admission path, and the final four years for students on the traditional or post-bacculaurete admission path) are assessed a different tuition rate.
 This differential tuition is assessed to cover the higher costs associated with the program.

 Current Curriculum